 There are a variety of ways that agencies are already working to address and track social determinants of health through their work.

 How Does COVID-19 Affect Social Determinants of Mental Health?

 COVID-19 has affected almost every aspect of our lives.
 Within a few weeks, our educational, economic, healthcare, and social support structures have been uprooted.

 Foothold Technology founder and Chief Product Officer, Marlowe Greenberg, writes about the effects of the COVID-19 pandemic on social determinants of health in the US and human services agencies.

-Since mental health is influenced by a wide variety of factors, it’s more important than ever for agencies to be able to send and receive data from other providers.
-Connections between mental health agencies and other providers in their community can greatly enhance treatment and provide a holistic view of a client.
+Since behavioral health is influenced by a wide variety of factors, it’s more important than ever for agencies to be able to send and receive data from other providers.
+Connections between human services agencies and other providers in their community can greatly enhance treatment and provide a holistic view of a client.
 In this interview, Marlowe Greenberg, Foothold’s Founder and Chief Product Officer, discusses with David Guth, Jr., Co-Founder and CEO of Centerstone: